cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 • **Kinesis Data Firehose Process Record Streams as source** — Accesses the Kinesis Data Streams records in the input and returns them with a processing status. \
 • **Kinesis Data Firehose CloudWatch Logs Processor** — Parses and extracts individual log events from records sent by CloudWatch Logs subscription filters.

+• **Record format Conversion**: Firehose can convert JSON to Parquet or Apache ORC format before storing in S3.
+These formats are columnar that save space and enable faster queries compared to row-oriented formats like JSON.

 ## KCL - Kinesis Client Library